phil-opp/blog_os/blog/content/second-edition/posts/01-freestanding-rust-binary/index.md

 We just call `WinMain` from `WinMainCRTStartup` to avoid any ambiguity which function is called.

 #### macOS
 macOS [does not support statically linked binaries], so we have to link the `libSystem` library.
-The entry point is the called `main`:
+The entry point is called `main`:

 [does not support statically linked binaries]: https://developer.apple.com/library/content/qa/qa1118/_index.html